 When trying to identify an aircraft there are certain characteristics to look for.
 For example: is it an aircraft or a helicopter?
 Is it propelled by jet engines or propellers?
 Has it a high wing or a low wing?
 On this page the different elements are defined, including the forms they can appear.
 To help you the definitions of supported by drawings and photos.

 Type of aircraft

-On this website we consider four different types of aircraft
+On this website we consider three different types of aircraft

-- Helicopters, a type of rotorcraft with one or two powered rotors lifting it to the air vertically and propelling it horizontally.
+- Helicopters and eVTOLs, a type of rotorcraft with one or more powered rotors lifting it to the air vertically and propelling it horizontally.
 Usually, they don't have wings or at least the wings are not the primary means for providing lift.
 Typically, helicopters have one or two rotors while eVTOLs can have many more.

 - Autogiros, a type of rotorcraft that uses an unpowered rotor to develop lift.
 Forward motion is needed to make the rotor spin, typically provided by an engine-driven propeller.

 There are four different ways of characterising the wing configuration:

 - The number of wings; most airplanes nowadays have one wing on each side of the fuselage, but in the early days airplanes with two or more wings were common.

 - The shape of the wings, straight or swept, elliptical or delta, wings come in all sort of shapes.
 See figures below.